-Writer Guo Jingming has been reshaping the Chinese youth’s reading habit since 2002, while director Guo Jingming shocked the China film market in 2013.
+Writer Guo Jingming has been forging the local young’s taste for reading since 2002; director Guo Jingming shocked the China film market in 2013.

 In 2014, Guo ranked 27th on the Forbes China Celebrity list, earning 25 million RMB.

 But the cultural empire he creates is worth much more: a latest report from Chinese Academy of Social Sciences suggests that Guo and his Shanghai Zui Culture Development Co. takes over 60 percent of China’s young adult publication market share.